Advanced Search

 Principles Of Inclusivity

-In order to build an inclusive approach towards involving all sections of society in the struggle to highlight the Climate Emergence, it is necessary for XR to pay particular attention to five activity areas: Organisation and running of meetings The prod...
+In order to build an inclusive approach towards involving all sections of society in the struggle to highlight the climate emergency, it is necessary for XR to pay particular attention to five activity areas: Organisation and running of meetings The product...

 Doorknocking

 Door Listening Why Door-to-door Listening?
-Approaching members of your local community to invite them to take part in Actions or Community Assemblies.
-The process of knocking on people’s doors and simply listening to what they have to say is both humbling and ...
+You may want to consider approaching members of your local community to invite them to take part in Actions or Community Assemblies.
+The process of knocking on people’s doors and simply listening to what they have to ...

 Editing Pages